Skip to main content

 Validation happens at all levels.
 If an Author's name is missing, Pydantic catches it:

-"Create an Author model with name and bio fields.
+Ask your AI: "Create an Author model with name and bio fields.
 Then create a Book model that contains a single author field (not a list—just one Author).
-Generate code that creates a Book with a nested Author and shows the validation error when author data is missing."
+Generate code that creates a Book with a nested Author and demonstrates the validation error when author data is missing."

 Section 4: Common Mistakes